lambda-feedback/user-documentation/docs/releases/status.md

 - Features that behave differently for users with the TEACHER role (compared to users with the ADMIN role) must be tested by a user with the TEACHER role who is not a super-admin.
 This is because super-admins automatically revert from TEACHER back to ADMIN.
 The same applies to features that behave differently for users with the STUDENT role.

-## 2024 mid-December to 2025 January 2nd: Imperial College security measures affected logins
+## 2024 mid-December to 2025 January 2nd: Imperial College security measures affected logins (severity: HIGH)

 During this period the application was 100% available and operational.
 We were alerted on 2nd January that some users were not given permission by Imperial College London Microsoft 365 to login to third party applications.
 This was a a severe incident as it affected access to the application for some users.